sofathitesh/doconce/trunk/docs/demos/tutorial/tutorial.sphinx.rst

 line (multi-line newcommands are too hard to parse with regular expressions).

 Recent versions of Doconce also offer cross referencing, typically one can define labels below (sub)sections, in figure captions, or in equations, and then refer to these later.
-Entries in an index can be defined, and citations to literature, with an accompanying bibliography in a file, are also supported features.
-The syntax of labels, references, citations, and the bibliography closely resembles that of LaTeX, and Doconce documents therefore integrate well as parts of large LaTeX documents.
+Entries in an index can be defined and result in an index at the end for the LaTeX and Sphinx formats.
+Citations to literature, with an accompanying bibliography in a file, are also supported.
+The syntax of labels, references, citations, and the bibliography closely resembles that of LaTeX, making it easy for Doconce documents to be integrated in LaTeX projects (manuals, books).
 For further details on functionality and syntax we refer to the ``docs/manual/manual.do.txt`` file (see the `demo page <https://doconce.googlecode.com/hg/trunk/docs/demos/manual/index.html>`_ for various formats of this document).

 ..
 Example on including another Doconce file: